iasfk/iasfk/README.md

 Good day!

-I want to be a Backend developer from South Korea.🇰🇷.
+I want to be a Backend developer!
 I am interested in computer science and backend technology.
 I love video games, sudoku and communication!